kunle001/kunle001/README.md

 ### Skills & Expertise 🛠️

 Specializing in robust backend development, I craft reliable REST APIs using Node.js, Express, Chi, and Golang.
 Microservices are my playground—I build efficient RPCs with gRPC and Golang, enhancing service independence.
 Harnessing RabbitMQ, I optimize communication within microservices.
-Seamlessly, I deploy on AWS and Azure, leveraging services like Elastic Container Repository, EC2, and S3, EKS, AKS(Azure kubernetes services), ACS(Azure container services) to amplify my DevOps prowess, I also specialize in creating seamless Continous integration and Deployment CI/CD pipelines with Azure Devops and Github Actions.
+ I deploy on Azure and Aws, leveraging services like Elastic Container Repository, EC2, and S3, EKS, AKS(Azure kubernetes services), ACS(Azure container services) to amplify my DevOps prowess, I also specialize in creating seamless Continous integration and Deployment CI/CD pipelines with Azure Devops and Github Actions.

 But it doesn't stop there!
 My recent project, **foneToHome**, blends React.js for frontend magic with Express and Node.js powering the backend.
 Get ready for a groundbreaking solution to apartment-finding challenges in Lagos.